-Create separate capital facilities funds or accounts for each improvement funded with impact fees.
+1. Create separate capital facilities funds or accounts for each improvement funded with impact fees.
 Remit all interest income earned by the fees to the same fund; interest income must be spent solely on the purpose for which the fee was originally collected.
 A local agency must not co-mingle fees with any other revenue, except for temporary investment purposes.
-(California Government Code Section 66006(a)) As noted above, separate funds have been established for each development impact fee as follows: Fund 250, Transportation Facility Impact Fee Fund; Fund 237, Park and Recreation Impact Fee Fund; and Fund 239, Affordable Housing Impact Fee Fund.
+(California Government Code Section 66006(a))

+As noted above, separate funds have been established for each development impact fee as follows: Fund 250, Transportation Facility Impact Fee Fund; Fund 237, Park and Recreation Impact Fee Fund; and Fund 239, Affordable Housing Impact Fee Fund.
 No funds are co-mingled, and all interest earned by each fund is remitted into its particular account and spent solely on the purpose for which the fee was originally collected.
 Revenues, expenditures, and fund balances of these three funds are shown in Attachments 2a, 2b, and 2c, respectively.
-It should be further noted that capital improvements funded by the development impact fees are also identified in the City's Capital Improvement Program (CIP) and separate project accounts are established by the Finance Department for each such project in order to properly account for its costs and funding sources.
-A summary of CIP projects funded by the impact fees is included as Attachment 3.
-(Note: When the City Council adopted the budget for Fiscal Years 2017-18 and 2018-19 on September 19, 2017, updated information for the projects funded by the development impact fees was included.
-However, because this report covers Fiscal Year 2016-17, the CIP that was in effect as of June 30, 2017 is included here.)
+It should be noted that capital projects funded by the development impact fees are also identified in the City's budget and separate project accounts are established by the Finance Department for each such capital project in order to properly account for its costs and funding sources.
+A summary of capital projects funded by the impact fees is included as Attachment 3.